shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 11, your power grows the more your name is said.

-At the start of a vessel’s turn, they may say your name, granting you 1 spell point.
+At the start of a vessel’s turn, they may think of you and say your name, granting you 1 spell point.

 Additionally, your maximum Spell Points is increased by the number of vessels you have.